gokulnair2001/Capo/README.md

 * To fix issues: Fork this repository, make your changes and make a Pull Request.

 ## Note ⚠️
-Right now capo comes with limited features, it will be updated with future releases too.
-So stay tuned to know more about Capo.
+Right now capo comes with limited features, it will be updated with future releases, So stay tuned to know more about Capo.